foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/gameplay-guide.md

 ### Followers

 It sounds like the deck is stacked against you, and in many ways it is.
 But you don't have to go it alone.
 Keep in mind the following changes when bringing a follower along:
+- NPCs, including followers, use ammo the same way you do.
+If your follower uses a bow, make sure to keep them supplied with arrows.
 - Followers and summoned/reanimated creatures are affected by the same difficulty modifiers as you, the player.
 This makes them much less effective at higher levels without compensating with better equipment.
 - Followers who run out of Health will be in a "downed" state for up to 2 minutes unless healed by Restoration magic.
 Enemies will ignore them in this state, redirecting their ire towards you. ([_STAYDOWN_](https://www.nexusmods.com/skyrimspecialedition/mods/41228))
 - Mercenaries will charge more for their services based on factors such as their level. ([_Dynamic Mercenary Fees_](https://www.nexusmods.com/skyrimspecialedition/mods/45677))